stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 Now, `replicate` is a *dependent function type*: The output type
 *depends* on the value of one the arguments.
-It is now possible to
+It is straight forward
-implement `replicate` by pattern matching on `n`:
+to implement `replicate` by pattern matching on `n`:

 ```idris
 replicate 0     _  = []